 Grab a copy of my new book, Traveling With A Full-Time Job available on Amazon.
 This easy to follow guide shares practical strategies to help you balance a full-time career and frequent travel.
 With your purchase, you’ll also get a bonus video where I interview four avid travelers who share their top tips for making the best use of their limited vacation time.

 Want to continue the discussion?
-Join The Thought Card Membership and share with the community, when you prefer to start weekend travel, Friday or Saturday?
+Share in the comments when you prefer to start weekend travel, Friday or Saturday?